blockchain-lab-um/masca/packages/docs/docs/faqs.md

 ### How to install Masca?

-1. First you need to install [MetaMask Flask](https://metamask.io/flask/) and then install [Masca](https://www.npmjs.com/package/@blockchain-lab-um/masca) from the npm registry.
+1. First you need to install [MetaMask](https://metamask.io/download/) and then install [Masca](https://www.npmjs.com/package/@blockchain-lab-um/masca) from the npm registry.
 We recommend that you use the latest version of Masca.
 2. Connect to a dapp that supports Masca and accept the connection & installation prompts.
 3. Check out our [dapp](https://masca.io) to start using Masca.

-### Why do I have to use MetaMask Flask?

-Snaps are only available on the developer preview version of MetaMask, called MetaMask Flask.
-Snaps will be released in MetaMask later this year.

-### Why can't I install Masca in MetaMask?

-Snaps are only available on the developer preview version of MetaMask, called MetaMask Flask.
-Snaps will be released in MetaMask later this year.

 ### Can I use Masca without a dapp?